Married Filing Separately with Student Loans

 Reason for Confusion

 Student loan IDR methods do not follow traditional loan repayment methods.
-IDR methods use Adjusted Gross Income as the major factor in calculating a borrower’s or couple’s monthly payment.
+IDR methods use Adjusted Gross Income as the primary factor in calculating a borrower’s or couple’s monthly payment.
 Married couples need to analyze the married filing separately and married filing joint tax decisions more carefully.

 These simple adjustments could net significant dollars.
 The newly found money could go to additional retirement savings, a home purchase, starting a family, or providing additional payments toward student loans.